PLP-WebTechnologies/feb-2025-final-project-and-deployment-Wolfeduck90/README.md

 # Final Project and Deployment

+## Overview
+This project focuses on building a fully functional web application using HTML, CSS, and JavaScript.
+The goal is to create a responsive and interactive site while applying key web development concepts.

 ## Objectives
-Build a fully functional web application.
+- Develop a complete web application.
-Apply HTML, CSS, and JavaScript concepts learned.
+- Utilize HTML, CSS, and JavaScript effectively.
-Deploy the project using GitHub Pages, Netlify, or Vercel.
+- Deploy the project using GitHub Pages, Netlify, or Vercel.

-## Instructions
+## Project Options
-Choose one of the following project ideas:
+Choose one of the following:
-Blog Website: Implement a multi-page site with navigation.
+- **Blog Website**: Implement a multi-page structure with navigation.
-Ecommerce Website: Implement a multi-page site with navigation.
+- **Ecommerce Website**: Implement a multi-page structure with navigation.

->[!NOTE]
-> - Include at least:
+## Requirements
+Your project should include:
-> - A responsive design.
+- A **responsive design** for optimal user experience.
-> - JavaScript interactivity.
+- **JavaScript interactivity** to enhance functionality.
-> - A deployment link.
+- A **live deployment link**: [Threads of Humanity](https://app.netlify.com/sites/tohumanity/)

 ## Tasks

-Create a well-structured HTML5 document.
+1. Create a well-structured **HTML5 document**.
-Use at least 5 different HTML elements.
+2. Utilize at least **five different HTML elements**.
-Ensure semantic correctness.

-Good luck and happy coding! 🚀💻
+3. Ensure **semantic correctness** throughout the code.

+## Deployment
+Once completed, deploy your project using one of the following services:
+- **GitHub Pages**
+- **Netlify**
+- **Vercel**

+## Good Luck! 🚀
+Happy coding and enjoy the process of bringing your project to life!